Digital Donor Stewardship: 4 Tactics to Build Better Relationships Online

 So you’ve thanked your donor, and you’ve told them how their money will be used.
 The other essential piece of stewardship is actually reporting on what you’ve done.
 This is when things get real.

 If you can prove that the money did get put to good use, then you’ll have people lining up to come back and donate.

 There are a number of ways to do this, the most common is an annual report.
-But I would urge you to think about your overall communications and content strategy and see if you can provide reporting, and success stories on a more frequent basis.
+But I would urge you to think about your overall communications and content strategy and see if you can provide reporting and success stories on a more frequent basis.
 With only 1 chance out of the year, an annual report often gets filed away and doesn’t keep donors inspired throughout the year.

-Reporting on the success of programs and your impact should be done at every level of content, starting with micro content on social media.
+Reporting on the success of programs and your impact should be done at every level of content, starting with micro-content on social media.
 You can share simple pictures or a quick message about “helping 200 children” at your event, for example.

-To take it deeper, share articles on your blog every month of the impact that donations and volunteers are having.
+To take it deeper, share articles on your blog every month about the impact that donations and volunteers are having.
 These “results” can be a mixture of data, the numbers of impact, and the emotion and stories.